International Foundation for Electoral Systems

 Application Success Factors

-For organizations seeking to become IFES implementing partners or subgrantees:
+For organisations seeking to become IFES implementing partners or subgrantees:

-Demonstrated Expertise: IFES partners with organizations that have proven track records in electoral support, civil society strengthening, democratic governance, or related technical areas.
-The organizations that received documented subgrants in 2022 (American Bar Association, Internews Network, National Democratic Institute, Global Hunger Project) are all established organizations with significant experience in democracy support.
+Demonstrated Expertise: IFES partners with organisations that have proven track records in electoral support, civil society strengthening, democratic governance, or related technical areas.
+The organisations that received documented subgrants in 2022 (American Bar Association, Internews Network, National Democratic Institute, Global Hunger Project) are all established organisations with significant experience in democracy support.

-Geographic Presence: IFES prioritizes partnerships with local civil society organizations that have strong community connections and understanding of local electoral contexts.
-Their regional distribution of grants shows significant investment in locally-rooted organizations.
+Geographic Presence: IFES prioritises partnerships with local civil society organisations that have strong community connections and understanding of local electoral contexts.
+Their regional distribution of grants shows significant investment in locally-rooted organisations.

 Complementary Capabilities: Successful partners bring skills and networks that complement IFES's core competencies in technical electoral assistance, helping to achieve whole-of-society approaches to democratic development.